Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

 \subsection{Global Instruction Scheduling}

 The ultimate scope of instruction scheduling is to consider whole functions simultaneously, without making any assumption on the CFG structure.
 This is referred to as \emph{global instruction scheduling} in this survey.
 Global instruction scheduling allows an instruction to be moved from its original basic block (called \emph{home basic block}) to any of its predecessor or successor basic blocks (called \emph{candidate basic blocks}).
-The decision to move an instruction to a predecessor (successor) basic block is called \emph{upward (downward) code motion}.
 An exception is made for \emph{non-speculative} instructions (for example, those which can trigger exceptions), whose candidate basic blocks are limited to avoid altering the semantics of the original program.
-Handling compensation code in global scheduling becomes a general problem in which arbitrarily many copies of a moved instruction might need to be replicated in different blocks to compensate for its motion.
+Handling compensation code in global scheduling becomes a general problem in which multiple copies of a moved instruction might need to be placed in different blocks to compensate for its motion.